MiaoDX/python101/courseware/ML_scikit_installation.md

 ![advanced_options](ML_scikit_intro/miniconda_2.png)

-2. Create a fresh virtual environment
+### Create a fresh virtual environment

-This can be thought as unnecessary, but it is necessary!
+This can be thought as unnecessary at first glance, but it is necessary!

 ``` vi
 # type this in any folder is OK